Are you interested in implementing a fitness reimbursement program at your company but unsure where to start?

 A study by the International Journal of Workplace Health Management found a connection between employee chronic disease and job-related health problems.
 The authors also found that employees with healthy habits are less likely to quit their jobs.

 “For every 10% increase in employees with healthy lifestyles, employers can reduce their turnover costs by $3.5 billion annually,” said Dr. Stephen Ilardi, one of the study’s authors.
-You can also offer a fitness reimbursement through a lifestyle spending account, to make it more inclusive to employees who practice other forms of wellness.
+You can also offer a fitness reimbursement through a lifestyle spending account or lifestyle benefits (sometimes employers add day care benefits for employees to an LSA account as well), to make it more inclusive to employees who practice other forms of wellness.

 So, I guess the question becomes, can you afford not to have one?